How to Write a Cookbook: Ingredients for it.

 Cookbooks are a blessing for every foodie, and people who love to get their hands dirty in the kitchen.
-While writing a cookbook, it involves both cooking and writing down the recipes, so you have to know your way around the kitchen.
+While writing a cookbook, it involves both cooking and writing the recipes, so you have to know your way around the kitchen.
 Once you have a stable identity in cooking, you can start building on it.

 How do you want to break down your recipe groups?